-The A50’s autonomy is powered by CR-designed hardware and software optimized to operate Nilfisk scrubbers.
+The A50’s autonomy is powered by CRL-designed hardware and software optimized to operate Nilfisk scrubbers.
 Its multiple sensing modalities support different perception functions (positioning, obstacle detection and avoidance, drop-off and people detection, etc.) and autonomous operation in different interior spaces with varying size, floor, wall types and lighting conditions.
-CR applied a proven simultaneous, localization and mapping (SLAM) algorithm that underpins its industry-leading GPS-denied position estimation technology.
-CR will supply and support the sensors and embedded computers that form the autonomy kit to Nilfisk.
+CRL applied a proven simultaneous, localization and mapping (SLAM) algorithm that underpins its industry-leading GPS-denied position estimation technology.
+CRL will supply and support the sensors and embedded computers that form the autonomy kit to Nilfisk.

 To learn more about the A50, check out the following links below: